facebookresearch/TensorComprehensions/docs/source/coding_conventions.rst

 -----------------------------------------------------

 TC semantics are restricted to (hyper-)rectangular iteration spaces.
-This is a hard requirement to ensure range inference is non-ambiguous (see inference_).
+This is a hard requirement to ensure range inference is non-ambiguous (see :ref:`inference`).
 To simulate non-rectangular iteration spaces, one can use the following:

 .. code::